 Once your business starts to grow from a small company with few employees to a big one with numerous departments operating in several states, you may find yourself in trouble.
-It is no longer possible to effectively manage the staff or monitor numerous stores and warehouses or maintain inventory.
+It is no longer possible to effectively manage the staff, monitor numerous stores and warehouses, and maintain inventory at the same time.
 As soon as you understand that your company needs help, you are definitely in search for the way out.
 And it is often an ERP system that comes to rescue your business.

 Here are top 5 signs which show that your business is in a strong need of an ERP.

 Do your employees seem very busy, doing little at the same time?
 Some of them may even be edgy and nervous because their computers work too slowly.
 Taking a closer look at the problem, you may notice that the staff have a lot of various software programs running all together.
 Nobody likes to switch from one application to another to accomplish the tasks, neither do your staff.
 Thus, an awkward situation takes place, when software, built to help with working activities, does the opposite thing.
 For example, your specialists use one system to track payables and another one to record customers' orders.

 The key to successful business performance is information sharing.
 It is impossible to share and store information effectively when the company uses different applications for each task.
 Your employees either have to waste time creating reports, or just remain silent about lots of data they have.
 Both of these options are not attractive, as they take much time and limit the access to useful information.
 These problems can be resolved by implementing a single ERP system where all the employees will be able to create any reports they need.

 Businesses of any scale need to cope with inventory management and resolve related issues.
 For example, both a leasing company and a huge supermarket with different staff numbers need to handle huge amounts of products.
 ERP systems often have specific features that help to perform effective inventory management for any business.